tjmasterwoo/GenBot/README.md

   cooldown: 7, //cooldown of the command
   usage: '[command_name]', //usage example of command
-  example: ["help", "help ping"], //example on how to use command
+  example: ["help", "help ping"], //example on how to use command };
-  isUserAdmin: false, //if they need to be admin to use
-  moderator: false, //if they need to be moderator
-  args: false, //if the command should have any args
-  userPermissions: [], //the permission the user needs to have in order to use the command
-  botPermissions: [], //the permission the bot needs to have in order for the commands to work properly
-  subcommands: [] // help for subcommands in case you want to use };
 ```